fatih/vim-go/README.md

 * Custom vim text objects such as `a function` or `inner function`
 * All commands support collecting and displaying errors in Vim's location list.
-* A async launcher for the go command is implemented for neovim, fully async building and testing.
+* A async launcher for the go command is implemented for Neovim, fully async building and testing (beta).
-* Check the status of any async jobs in the statusline with `go#jobcontrol#Statusline()`
-* Integrated with the neovim terminal, launch `:GoRun` and other go commands in their own new terminal.
+* Integrated with the Neovim terminal, launch `:GoRun` and other go commands in their own new terminal. (beta)

 ## Install